Shane-Bath/PP4-Django-CRM-App/README.md

      os.environ['SECRET_KEY'] = "randomSecretKey"

 ### Heroku
 Create a new Heroku app with a using your project name.
 In the config vars section of my app, and added the Cloudinary and ElephantSQL settings, along with the SECRET_KEY.
-Add DISABLE_COLLECTSTATIC and 1 to the config var section.

 Config vars: ![config vars](static/images/readme/config_vars.png)